TL;DR

 You may want to reconsider or seek specialist advice if:

 If you fall into the latter category, don't lose hope.
-The first step is always to talk to an expert.
-Our team at WeCovr can provide free, no-obligation advice, assessing your unique situation and explaining your options with complete transparency.
+The first step is typically to talk to an expert. a WeCovr specialist or trusted broker partner can provide free, no-obligation advice, assessing your unique situation and explaining your options with complete transparency.

 The mental health crisis in the UK is real, and the waiting lists are long.
 While we must continue to advocate for a stronger, better-funded NHS for all, waiting is not a viable strategy when your wellbeing is on the line.